 We conducted roundtable sessions and several interviews, and spoke with over 30 local stakeholders to get more insights on the area's music ecosystem.

-On October 4, Shain Shapiro travelled to the are to conducto more roundtables and an Open Forum where he explained the next steps of the project.
-Thank you all for coming!
+On October 4, Shain Shapiro travelled to the area and conducted 2 more roundtables and an Open Forum where he explained the next steps of the project.

 Stakeholder Database Development